Macros | |

 Define to determine if code is being built for the Nintendo Gameboy Advanced.

-If this define exists, then you are creating code that runs on the Nintendo Gameboy Advanced.
+If this define exists, then code is created to run on the Nintendo Gameboy Advanced.

 #define BURGER_GHS __GHS_VERSION_NUMBER |

-If this define exists, then you are creating code with the Green Hills Software compiler
+If this define exists, then the code is being compiled with the Green Hills Software compiler

 #define BURGER_GNUC ((__GNUC__ * 10000) + (__GNUC_MINOR__ * 100) + __GNUC_PATCHLEVEL__) |